For the first time in years The Husband and I decided to go out on a date on Valentine’s Day, choosing Bistrot Pierre for dinner.

 Bistrot Pierre, 46 Gas Street, Birmingham, B1 2JT

 Disclosure: we paid in full.
-All photos, words and red wine moustache are mine
+All photos (awful due to the lighting and my wine consumption) words and red wine moustache are mine